 - Royals Who Actually Do Something: Works towards restoring Gra to its former glory despite overwhelming odds.

 - Unintentionally Unwinnable: If, in New Mystery, you recruit her, give her or Samson the Lightsphere and then turn the two back into enemies by killing a Gra Soldier afterwards, the game becomes Unwinnable since the player will have no means of defeating Hardin later on and the Lightsphere cannot be recovered if in Sheena's inventory when she defects back into a red unit.

 - What the Hell, Hero?: Back in Mystery, once you recruit her and Samson, you're basically free to slaughter the Gra soldiers for extra experience points (especially for her).
 In New Mystery, doing so will piss Sheena off so much that she'll desert your army again and drag Samson along with her!

 - The Woman Wearing the Queenly Mask: A support conversation reveals that...
-Sheena always held a cute plushie doll, a memento from her mother, inside that thick armor and flabbergasted when My Unit found it dropped, stating that if the Gra people see her with it, she'll be ridiculed and not be able to lead the country.
-My Unit manages to straighten her.
+Sheena always held a cute plushie doll, a memento from her mother, inside that thick armor and flabbergasted when Kris found it dropped, stating that if the Gra people see her with it, she'll be ridiculed and not be able to lead the country.
+Kris manages to straighten her.

 - When near someone she cares about, like Samson, her Queenly Mask cracks and she speaks like a normal girl, with occasional small stuttering.

-An elderly bishop who was acquaintances with the rogue Dragon Knight Ruben, but later joined Minerva during her battle against Ruben's forces.
+An elderly bishop who was an acquaintance of the rogue Dracoknight Ruben, but later joined Minerva during her battle against Ruben's forces.
 He later appears in New Mystery, having apparently been following Marth since he liberated Macedon.